ruoso/u5e/README.md

 # Some important conversations

-## A note on legacy encodings

-This library will not support converting to and from legacy encodings as well as operating on them.
-You are expected to perform the convertions at the borders of your application.

-Note that since the encoding is pluggable, it would be possible for a third-party to contribute support for native encodings.

 ## A note on dynamic encodings

 While it is technically possible to operate on text with a dynamically